About Ed Masessa

 Almost twenty years ago, Ed turned to the wonderful memories of his childhood and began to write.
 Many of those early stories will never see the light of day.
 Writing is a craft that takes time, patience, and many revisions.
 But by continuing to practice and by reading many, many, MANY books by much better authors, Ed was eventually published.

-His second book, The Wandmaker's Guidebook, had a nine-week run on the NY Times Bestseller list, two weeks at #1.
+His second book, The Wandmaker's Guidebook, had a nine-week run on the NY Times Bestseller list, two weeks at #1!
 He has several works of non-fiction, and his first picture book, Scarecrow Magic, is now on sale.
-Two companion novels to The Wandmaker's Guidebook are scheduled to be published in summer 2016 and summer 2017.
+Two companion novels to The Wandmaker's Guidebook are available now!

 He is well respected in the field of Children's Literature by librarians, reading specialists, teachers, parents, and children's book writers.
 He attends and participates in library, reading, and writing conferences throughout the year.
 And he is an active member of the Society of Children's Book Writers and Illustrators.